When you need help ensuring your medications are working together correctly, our specialized pharmacists are here to help.

 If you have a Medicare plan with HealthPartners UnityPoint Health, the MTM program is available at no cost to you.

-- Take eight or more chronic medications
+- You take eight or more medications for chronic conditions

 - Why am I taking these medicines?